jwyang21/simulate_WGBS/README.md

 ## Installation
 conda env create -f simulate_wgbs.yaml
-- This commands creates a conda environment which is needed to run the uploaded Snakefile.
+- This command creates a conda environment which is needed to run the uploaded Snakefile.

 ## Input
 hg38.fa